-As the days grow longer and the weather becomes perfect for outdoor time, revisiting your garden and sprucing up the backyard fall into the natural order of spring weekends.
+As the days grow longer and the afternoon becomes perfect for outdoor time, revisiting your garden and sprucing up the backyard fall into the natural order of summer weekends.
 Repurposing, up-cycling and turning the vintage into the ultra awesome are all the rage these days, so why not take that theme to the garden with your very own repurposed herb pallet garden?

 DIY Herb Pallet Garden